-If the Adjudicator's decision is contrary to the decision you complained about, the employer or administering authority that made the original decision will now have to deal with your case in accordance with the Adjudicator's decision.
+If the Adjudicator's decision is contrary to the decision you complained about, the County Council, as administering authority that made the original decision will now have to deal with your case in accordance with the Adjudicator's decision.

-If the decision you complained about concerned the exercise of a discretion by the employer or administering authority, and the Adjudicator decides that the employer or administering authority should reconsider how they exercised their discretion, they will be required to reconsider their original decision.
+If the decision you complained about concerned the exercise of a discretion by the administering authority, and the Adjudicator decides that the administering authority should reconsider how they exercised their discretion, they will be required to reconsider their original decision.